 Eduardo Camavinga is perhaps the most exciting teenager in world football, with top clubs across Europe making plans to sign him either this transfer window or next year.

-Camavinga himself though, is still focused on becoming a better player, and in that light his callup to the French National team was a special moment:
+Camavinga is still focused on becoming a better player, and his call up to the French National team was a special moment:

 a childhood dream, even though I’m still a child!

 He became the youngest player to be included in Les Blues’ senior squad since René Gérard in 1932.